hashicorp/nomad/website/source/docs/drivers/docker.html.md

   to customize this if you use a non-standard socket (http or another location).

-* `docker.auth_config` - Allows an operator to specify a json file which is in the dockercfg format containing authentication information for private registry.
+* `docker.auth.config` - Allows an operator to specify a json file which is in the dockercfg format containing authentication information for private registry.

 * `docker.tls.cert` - Path to the server's certificate file (`.pem`).
 Specify